sa-minz/News-App/README.md

 * Full-stack web development
 * React development
-* Node.js backend development
+* Node.js and Express.js
+* REST API integration
 * Frontend-backend communication
-* API integration
+* Asynchronous API requests
+* Environment variable management
 * Software Development

+## 🔐 Security

+The NewsAPI key is stored in an environment variable rather than being hard-coded into the application.

+The `.env` file is excluded from Git using `.gitignore`.

 ## 👩‍💻 Author